'We Don't Know What’s Causing It': Northeast, Michigan Contributing To Rising US COVID Cases

-BOSTON (CBS) – In a briefing Monday, former Mass General Hospital chief and current CDC Director Dr. Rochelle Walensky emotionally pleaded with Americans to continue to take safety precautions.
+BOSTON (CBS) – In a briefing Monday, former chief of the division of infectious diseases at Massachusetts General Hospital and current CDC Director Dr. Rochelle Walensky emotionally pleaded with Americans to continue to take safety precautions.

 “I’m going to pause here, lose the script, and reflect on the current feeling I have of impending doom,” she said.
 “We have so much to look forward to, so much promise and potential of where we are and so much reason for hope.
-But right now, I’m scared.”READ MORE: 'Proud Family Moment': President Biden Honors Worcester Soldier Killed In Vietnam
+But right now, I’m scared.”READ MORE: Car Hits COVID Vaccination Site In Roxbury, But Appointments Still On

 President Biden doubled down on the plea, begging states to roll back reopening plans.
 “I’m reiterating my call for every governor, mayor, and local leader to reinstate the mask mandate,” he explained.
 “Please, this is not politics.”